 Service was totally relaxed and it was like being served by friends who would chat to you in between courses.
 Every member of staff had an amiable quality which added to the whole experience.

-After devouring our 17 courses we were invited into the kitchen to meet head chef Mark Birchall – we love this kind of thing!
+After devouring our 17 courses we were invited into the kitchen to meet head chef Mark Birchall.
 He was a lovely bloke and it was fascinating seeing his team beavering away at their stations preparing for that evening’s service.
 Simon was even in his office and popped his head out to say hello which was lovely.

 Our lunch at L’Enclume was like a greatest hits album – each course was a classic.
 Out of 17 dishes we couldn’t find a weak link which can’t be an easy thing to accomplish.
 Every last detail from the crockery used, to the ingredients, the techniques used to cook them and the friendly service was perfect.
 Without doubt it was my meal of the year.